adamlogic/cukewild/what_is_cucumber.md

 * An automated testing tool
 * Focuses on acceptance testing
+* Uses plain English to describe expected behavior
 * Separates test specification from test implementation
-* Uses plain English to specify features

 !SLIDE incremental bullets
 # Gherkin

 * The "plain English" language that powers Cucumber
+* Natural yet structured
 * Broken into files that describe a single feature

-!SLIDE smaller
+!SLIDE small

     Feature: Providing contrived examples

       In order for my audience to understand Cucumber As a presenter
       I want to show examples